wp-plugins/history-search-by-webloft/README.txt

 Make sure you have downloaded the .zip file containing the plugin.
 Then:

-1. Unzip the folder 'finnlokalhist' to your local drive
+1. Unzip the folder 'wl-kultursok' to your local drive
-2. Upload the folder 'finnlokalhist' to the '/wp-content/plugins/' folder (or wherever you store your plugins)
+2. Upload the folder 'wl-kultursok' to the '/wp-content/plugins/' folder (or wherever you store your plugins)
 3. Activate the plugin from the control panel

 = Or install it via the Wordpress repository! =

 To place the search form in your post/page, simply insert this shortcode:

-[finnlokalhistorie_skjema]
+[wl-kultursok]

 This is the simplest way.
-There are two optional parameters you can pass along:
+There is an optional parameter you can pass along:

-* width : The width of the form.
-Given in pecentage (e.g. "40%") or pixels (e.g. "400px").
-Default is "250px".
 * makstreff : Maximum number of hits to retrieve from each source.
 Default is 25.

-Example of shortcode to insert a search form 300px wide and fetch a maximum of 50 hits from each source:
+Example of shortcode to insert a search form and fetch a maximum of 30 hits from each source:

-[finnlokalhistorie_skjema width="300px" makstreff="50"]
+[wl-kultursok makstreff="30"]

 Note that the search form can be styled to your liking by overruling the CSS included with the plugin.